baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

      } : (Int \/ Bool) -> Int : (Int ->  Int) /\ (Bool -> Int)
 ```

-It is also worthwhile noting that, more generally, in calculi with union
+It is also worth noting that, more generally, in calculi with union
 and intersection types, elimination/introduction constructs for
 union/intersection types can often be dually used to serve as the
 introduction/elimination construct for intersection/union types.